University of California, Los Angeles, Athletics

 Following the 2018-19 season, Kirakossian was named a Strickland Award Winner as the top assistant coach in the country.
 He coached three consecutive Pac-12 Freshman/Newcomer of the Year award-winners from 2019-22 in Cameron Sisk (2019), David Puig (2021) and Preston Summerhays (2022), and a total of 11 All-Americans at Arizona State.
 Under Kirakossian and head coach Matt Thurmond, the Sun Devils ranked in the top 10 in the final Golfweek Rankings in each of the final four seasons.
 In addition, Arizona State won 15 team tournaments and 15 individual titles over his five seasons in Tempe, Ariz.

 Prior to coaching at Arizona State, Kirakossian was an assistant coach for Pepperdine University from 2015-17.
-While at Pepperdine, Kirakossian helped oversee a turnaround in the Waves’ program with a 13th-place finish at the NCAA Championships, its best mark since 2005.
+While at Pepperdine, Kirakossian helped oversee a strong turnaround with a 13th-place finish at the NCAA Championships in 2017, the program’s best mark since 2005.
 Pepperdine ranked 19th in the final Golfweek rankings for a 59-spot improvement from when Kirakossian joined the program.

 Several individuals shined under Kirakossian’s leadership at Pepperdine, including Hogan and Nicklaus award winner Sahith Theegala, who regularly competes on the PGA Tour.
 At Arizona State, Chun An Yu became the No. 1 amateur in the world by the end of the 2019-20 season.